 The Benefits of Diversity in Medical Schools

-Medical schools throughout the U.S. and the Caribbean want more diversity.
+U.S. and Caribbean medical schools want more diversity.
 But why?
 We can’t speak for everyone (that would be weird), but AUA fosters a diverse academic community to benefit both students and global health in the following ways:

 Students Become Well-Rounded Physicians